 A measles infection and the medical problems that may follow can last for several weeks in all.

 Can Measles Be Prevented?

-The best way to protect your kids is to make sure they're immunized
+The best way to protect your kids is to make sure they're immunized against measles.

-The vaccine can be given to babies as young as 6 months old if they will be traveling internationally.
+The first vaccine can be given to babies as young as 6 months old if they will be traveling internationally.
 Talk to your doctor to see when the vaccine is needed.

 Why Is Vaccination Important?

 Widespread immunization has made measles rare in the U.S. But outbreaks do still happen.
 An outbreak is when a disease happens in greater numbers than expected in a particular area.
 Measles outbreaks have been increasing worldwide, mostly spreading from people who are not vaccinated.